Luqman Hakim Shamsudin: YSCC Yokohama (loan)

+Negeri Sembilan

+After spending five years playing abroad, he began a new chapter of his career back in his home country when he was announced as the latest signing for the Malaysia Super League club Negeri Sembilan on 13 June 2025 ahead of the 2025–26 season.

 International career

 Youth

 Luqman has represented Malaysia at all youth level from the under 16-side to the under-23 sides.
 He was part of the national team for the 2018 AFC U-16 Championship that took place in Kuala Lumpur, Malaysia.
 On 20 September 2018, he made an emphatic start to the AFC U-16 Championship with a 6–2 win over Tajikistan.
 In that match, he scored four goals.
 Luqman also assisted Najmuddin Akmal goal in the opening group-stage match.
 He played every minute of Malaysia's campaign at the tournament, which saw them eliminated at the group stage.

 He later moved up to the under 19s squad for 2019 AFF U-19 Youth Championship in the Vietnam.
 Luqman played a large role in the Malaysia under-19s progression to the semi-finals.
 He scored 4 goals in 5 appearances during the matches.
 He played in the final against Australia which Malaysia lost 1–0.

 On 2 November 2019, Luqman was named in the 20-man Malaysia Squad for the 2019 Sea Games.